 We know how important your clients are to the success of your salon, spa or clinic.
 You focus on providing them with the best service.
 You focus on remembering the details like their favourite hot drink and that they’re excited for their holiday next week.
 But there’s another way you can focus on your clients which will grow your business – by looking at the numbers.

 Client rebooking rate

-Focussing on rebooking is crucial for your business as it’s a strong indicator of business performance and the easiest way to secure future revenue.
+Focusing on rebooking is crucial for your salon as it’s a strong indicator of business performance and the easiest way to secure future revenue.
 It also shows you’re providing a great client experience if your clients are remaining loyal and rebooking so quickly after their appointments.

-It’s also beneficial in all aspects of your business:
+It’s also beneficial for all stakeholders of your business:

-- For your team, it ensures a pre-booked column, job security and motivation from constantly being in demand!
+- For your team, it ensures a pre-booked appointment book, job security and motivation from constantly being in demand!
 It also allows them to build strong relationships with their regular clients.

 - For your business, you’re securing future income so you can make important decisions with confidence.
-Plus an increase in visit frequency and a reduction in time, energy and money spent finding new clients will result in boosted profits.
+You’ll also see an increase in visit frequency and a reduction in time, energy and money spent finding new clients, resultingin boosted profits.

 - For your clients, regular visits mean you’ll develop better relationships, they’ll get appointment times that suit them and overall their hair and beauty maintenance will be improved.

 Expert tip for increasing client rebooking rate: